tbranyen/diffhtml/README.md

 - **React-like** Components which can be rendered as **Web Components**.
 - A **lite** build which has a smaller size, meant for optimizing production code.

+Works great with legacy and modern browsers, Node.js, Deno, and with whatever your favorite JavaScript runtime is.

 ## Packages

 The following list of modules are nested in the `/packages` folder.
 They form